Nonprofit Project Design 2

-What?
 A 6 week, self-paced training program where you will each continue the development of your nonprofit project that was started in OL 201.
 Each one of the assignments will be a concrete step in preparing your project for a donor presentation.
 By the end of the 6 weeks, you will have developed a full set of donor documents and project management tools—and make an initial, exploratory donor presentation.

-Learn by doing.
 You will embed impact into your nonprofit project design with a set of powerful management tools: logframes, budgets, schedules and compelling fact sheets.
 They will communicate to donors & stakeholders exactly what you are going to accomplish and can be used for effective management of the project once funded.